-No, only the works you want to make available for sale need to display a price.
+No, only the works you want to make available ‘For Sale’ or ‘On Enquiry’ need to display a price.

-However, on the free Independent Curator & Artist Plan, at least 50% of the artworks in your exhibition must be for sale.
+However, on the Free Plan, at least 50% of the artworks in your exhibition must be for sale.

 For any artworks you wish to not make available for sale, you can mark them as ‘Not For Sale’ during the exhibition set-up process.
 Not For Sale artworks won’t display any price tag and are not available for visitors to purchase during your exhibition.

-Find out more about including ‘For Sale’ and ‘Not For Sale’ artworks in your exhibition here.
+Find out more about including ‘For Sale’, ‘On Enquiry’ and ‘Not For Sale’ artworks in your exhibition here.